 How To Protect Your Dog From Second-Hand Smoke

 In order to protect your dog from the risk of their developing a smoking-related illness, you must take steps to end their potential exposure to all forms of tobacco smoke.
 Smokers who share their homes with pets should smoke outside and take extra caution when disposing of cigarette butts so that their pets can’t later consume them.
 Ask anyone who takes care of your pet about their smoking habits, and makes sure to tour any pet-sitting or pet daycare facilities keeping in mind tobacco awareness.

 Many people seeking to stop smoking or reduce the impact of their nicotine habit on the people and pets around them turn to e-cigarettes in place of tobacco, and whilst the safety of e-cigarettes on the whole is something that is still not definitively understood, vaping rather than smoking is widely thought to pose a much lower risk to others than combustible smoking.

-Now, if you are trying to quit smoking, you can also take a number of precautionary steps to minimize the presence of second and third-hand smoke in your pet’s environment, such as stem cleaning your carpets, upholstery and curtains to remove any collected smoke from your house.
-Another thing you can do is bathe your pet to get rid of any leftover from her fur, and smoke outside to avoid the re-accumulation from your house.
+Now, if you are trying to quit smoking, you can also take a number of precautionary steps to minimize the presence of second and third-hand smoke in your pet’s environment, such as steam cleaning your carpets, upholstery, and curtains to remove any collected smoke from your house.
+Another thing you can do is bathe your pet to get rid of any leftover from her fur and smoke outside to avoid the re-accumulation from your house.